docsforadobe/premiere-plugin-guide/docs/video-filters/getting-started.rst

 To provide any parameters in the Effect Controls panel, they must be defined in the PiPL in ANIM_ParamAtom sections, as demonstrated in the example below.

 The 'no UI' UI type is for non-keyframeable parameters.
-After making changes to the PiPL, rebuild the plug-in each time, so that the PiPL will be recompiled.
+After making changes to the PiPL, rebuild the plugin each time, so that the PiPL will be recompiled.

 A Filter PiPL Example
 ********************************************************************************